-Audit area Status Description of the outstanding matters Consolidation procedures We have not yet completed our review of consolidation procedures.
-Closing procedures Our audit work is subject to review by the Engagement Lead and further quality and compliance checks.
-In addition, there are residual procedures to complete, including updating post balance sheet event considerations to the point of issuing the opinion, agreeing any final changes to the financial statements and obtaining final management representations.
-Whole of Government Accounts Completion of audit procedures supporting the WGA return to the NAO.
+Audit area Status Description of the outstanding matters Creditors Awaiting evidence in respect of 3 creditor balances Likely to result in Firefighters Pension Fund Our testing remains in progress on pensions payable. significant change the financial state Final version of the Annual Report and Annual Governance Statement We will review the final versions of the Annual Report and Annual Governance Statement.
+Potential to result Closing procedures Our audit work is subject to the final stages of review by the Engagement Lead and further quality and compliance checks.
+In addition, there are residual procedures to complete, including updating post balance sheet event considerations to the point of issuing the opinion, agreeing any final changes to the financial statements and obtaining or significant cha within the financi Whole of Government Accounts final management representations.
+Completion of audit procedures supporting the WGA return to the NAO.
 We are unable to issue the Audit Certificate until this work has been completed.

-Likely to result in material adjustment or significant change to disclosures within the financial statements.
+Not considered li adjustment or cha the financial state in material adjustment or nge to disclosures within atements.

-Potential to result in material adjustment or significant change to disclosures within the financial statements.
+sult in material adjustment hange to disclosures icial statements.

-Not considered likely to result in material adjustment or change to disclosures within the financial statements.
+l likely to result in material change to disclosures within atements.

-We will provide the Joint Independent Audit Committee with an update in relation to these outstanding matters in a follow-up letter, prior to signing the auditor's report.
+We will provide the Independent Audit Committee with an update in relation to these outstanding matters in a follow-up letter, prior to signing the auditor's report.